humnetlab/hawkes-process/README.md

-# Python class for Multivariate Hawkes Processes
+# Multivariate Hawkes Processes with Weekly Periodicity

 This repo provides a class `MHP` for doing basic experimentation with a Hawkes process.
 It works for both uni- and multivariate processes, and implements both synthetic sequence generation and parameter estimation of a known sequence.
 I use a MAP EM algorithm for parameter estimation that is described in [this unpublished report](https://stmorse.github.io/docs/6-867-final-writeup.pdf) for the univariate case, and [my masters thesis](https://stmorse.github.io/docs/orc-thesis.pdf) for the multivariate case.